lymanzhao/Ollama-serve/README-EN.md

 1. **API Key Authentication**: All requests require a valid API key to access the Ollama service.
 2. **Multi-user Support**: Supports multiple API keys, each associated with a specific user.
 3. **Session Management**: Uses an IP-based trust system to reduce the need for repeated authentication.
-4. **LangChain Integration**: Provides a friendly authentication mechanism specifically for LangChain clients.
+4. **Client Integration**: Provides a friendly authentication mechanism specifically for clients.
 5. **Logging**: Detailed logging of all requests and responses for monitoring and troubleshooting.
 6. **Streaming Response Support**: Fully supports Ollama's streaming response functionality.
 7. **Health Check**: Provides health check endpoints to monitor the status of both the proxy service and the backend Ollama service.